 iPhemeris Astrology Software for iPhone & iPad

-- This version adds the capability to use the same settings for which planets & points are displayed in each feature on all your devices (iOS & MacOS) or selectively some and not others.
+- Added the capability to use the same settings for which planets & points are displayed in each feature on all your devices (iOS & MacOS) or to do that for some features but not others.
 See the documentation section on iPhemeris Preferences.

 NOTE: Please update iPhemeris on all Apple devices to Version 4.2 on MacOS and Version 11.2.1 on iOS.
 Both are now available.